Alexis-François Rio: Life

-Rio was born in Island of Arz, Morbihan, Bretagne.
+Rio was born in Port-Louis, Morbihan, Bretagne.
 He was educated at the college of Vannes, where he received his first appointment as instructor, which occupation however proved to be distasteful.
 He proceeded to Paris, but was temporarily disappointed in his hope of obtaining there a chair of history.

 His enthusiastic championship of the liberty of the Greeks attracted the attention of the Government, which appointed him censor of the public press.
 His refusal of this appointment won him great popularity and the lifelong friendship of Charles Forbes René de Montalembert.
 In 1828, he published his first work, "Essai sur l'histoire de l'esprit humain dans l'antiquité", which brought him the favour of the minister Auguste de La Ferronays and a secretariate in the Ministry of Foreign Affairs.
 This position allowed him (as Montalembert later wrote to him) to become for Christian, what Winckelmann had been for ancient, art.

 He spent the greater portion of the period 1830–60 in travels through Italy, Germany, and England.
 In Munich he became acquainted with the spokesmen of contemporary Catholicism -- Sulpiz Boisserée, Franz Xaver Baader, Ignaz von Döllinger, Joseph Görres, and Karl Friedrich von Rumohr -- and also with Friedrich Schelling.
 Schelling gave him an insight into the aesthetic ideal; Rumohr directed him to Italy, where the realization of this ideal in art could be seen.

 After contact with the Pre-Raphaelites of England, where he lived for three years and married, and especially of Montalembert's encouragement, he visited again, in company with his wife, all the important galleries of Europe, although he had meanwhile become lame and had to drag himself through the museums on crutches.